markeissler/Doxywrite/README.md

 Your .doxywrite.cfg file never be overwritten during an update.
 Also, the example config will only be copied over to your project if the installation process detects that no .doxywrite.cfg file is present.

 ### Config file
-Renamed the provided ".doxywrite-example.cfg" file to ".doxywrite.cfg".
+Rename the provided ".doxywrite-example.cfg" file to ".doxywrite.cfg".
 At a minimum, you should setup the following parameters in the configuration file:

 	DOCSET_PROJECT_NAME="MyProject"
 	DOCSET_BUNDLE_ID="com.yourdomain.MyProject"